apache/mesos/docs/authorization.md

 }
 ```

-Only principal `foo` and no one else can register frameworks with the
+Only principal `foo` and no one else can register frameworks subscribed to the
 `analytics` role.
 Any other principal (or framework without a principal) can
-register frameworks with any other role.
+register frameworks subscribed to any other roles.

 ```json
 {